 Possible Sea-Level Rise.
 SDIA is located less than 100 yards from San Diego Bay, which is located approximately two miles from the Pacific Ocean.
 It is anticipated that the San Diego area, including SDIA, will be exposed to rising sea levels as a result of climate change.
 In April 2017, the California Ocean Protection Council released an update on sea level rise science entitled "Rising Seas in California: An Update on Sea-level Rise Science."
 The paper posits that sea level increases in the San Diego region by 2050 will likely be between 0.7 - 2.0 feet above historical levels.
 The paper was updated in March 2018 and expanded to include various sea level rise scenarios (coupled with 100-year storm surge events) through 2100 and their relative probability.
-These estimates guided additional flood modeling that was included in a new Climate Resilience Plan for SDIA majority of the taxiways and the air traffic control tower, did not appear to face major risk of flooding, even in scenarios that account for future sea level rise.
+These estimates guided additional flood modeling that was included in a new Climate Resilience Plan for SDIA

+In 2015, the Authority conducted a hydrologic and hydraulic base model of runoff and discharges from Airport watersheds for both existing and future conditions in multiple storm scenarios.
+The assessment concluded that certain of the Airport's most critical infrastructure, such as the runway, the majority of the taxiways and the air traffic control tower, did not appear to face major risk of flooding, even in scenarios that account for future sea level rise.
 This assessment was expanded with the development of a Climate Resilience Plan in 2019.
 The plan formally evaluated SDIA's vulnerability to potentially higher sea levels, more intense rainfall, and more extreme heat and identifies strategies to address predicted climate conditions through the end of the century.
 The plan's strategies are generally grouped around the following goals: (1) reduce risks associated with climate change to ensure business continuity, and to maintain a quality passenger experience; (2) integrate climate resilience into airport operations and development decisions; and (3) provide regional and industry leadership in climate resilience.
-The Authority is unable to predict whether sea-level rise or other impacts of climate change will occur while the Subordinate Series 2019/20 Bonds are outstanding, and if any such events occur, whether there will be an adverse impact, material or otherwise, on Revenues.
+The Authority is unable to predict whether sea-level rise or other impacts of climate change will occur while the Subordinate Series 2020 Bonds are outstanding, and if any such events occur, whether there will be an adverse impact, material or otherwise, on Revenues.